Hi, I’m Shoshana.

 I’m a children’s book author who writes stories filled with heart, humor, and curiosity.
 My books invite kids to laugh, grow, and feel good about who they are.

-I’ve written over 20 books and stories for young readers, including the social-emotional learning picture books Sometimes Cows Wear Polka Dots, Hammock for Two, Out of Control Rhino, and Heads Up!, as well as Yummy World: Sweeter with Friends and All Charged Up!: A Day of Good Device Care, recommended by School Library Journal.
+I’ve written more than 20 books for young readers, including the social-emotional learning picture books Sometimes Cows Wear Polka Dots, Hammock for Two, Out-of-Control Rhino, and Heads Up!, along with Yummy World: Sweeter with Friends and All Charged Up!: A Day of Good Device Care, which was recommended by School Library Journal.

-In addition to children’s books, I’ve written pop culture titles for all ages, including the fan-favorite Friendsgiving: The Official Guide to Hosting, Roasting, and Celebrating with Friends, inspired by the hit television series FRIENDS.
-The book features recipes, entertaining tips, and activities you can use to host themed festivities year-round.
+I’ve also written pop culture and licensed books for all ages, including Friendsgiving: The Official Guide to Hosting, Roasting, and Celebrating with Friends, inspired by the hit TV series Friends.

 Becoming an author was always my childhood dream.
-I was first published at age twelve in Shofar Magazine with a poem about Hanukah, and I’ve been creating from the heart ever since—drawing on my experiences and what I hope will resonate with kids.
+I was first published at age twelve with a poem about Hanukah, and I’ve been creating stories ever since, drawing inspiration from childhood experiences, big feelings, and the small moments that stay with us.

-I earned a BA in English from Lafayette College and an MFA in Screenwriting from Boston University, then packed two oversized duffel bags and moved to Los Angeles.
-On my path to becoming an author, I worked in film and in licensed publishing at Warner Bros.
-Entertainment, where I edited children’s books.
+After earning a BA in English from Lafayette College and an MFA in Film and Screenwriting from Boston University, I packed two oversized duffel bags and moved to Los Angeles.
+Along the way, I worked in film and licensed publishing at Warner Bros.
+Entertainment, where I edited children’s books before focusing on my career as an author.

-I grew up in Bridgewater, New Jersey—learning how to make new friends, fly a kite, and occasionally bedazzle a wardrobe.
-Today, I live in sunny Los Angeles with my family, including my teenage daughter, who is definitely cooler than me.
-When I’m not writing, I work for a global entertainment company, get outside as often as possible, and keep an eye out for my next story idea.
+I grew up in Bridgewater, New Jersey, where I learned how to make new friends, fly kites, and occasionally bedazzle a wardrobe (just like my characters).
+Today, I live in sunny Los Angeles with my family.
+When I’m not writing, I’m usually outdoors, brainstorming story ideas, or trying to keep up with my teenage daughter, who is definitely cooler than me.

-You can find my books wherever books are sold and visit me on Instagram @shoshanastopek.
+You can find my books wherever books are sold and follow along on Instagram @shoshanastopek.